Consequences of Foreclosure

 The components of a FICO score consist of payment history, amounts owed, length of credit history, new credit, and types of credit used.

 Foreclosure Tax Consequences

-While it's common to hear about money issues and foreclosure, few realize the tax consequences of such a process.
+While it's common to hear about the credit consequences of foreclosure, not everyone considers the tax consequences.
 A foreclosure brings about a property title transfer and subsequent tax assessment.
 Most property owners do not realize that by losing their home to foreclosure, there are likely going to be tax implications.

-Once the property is finally sold, the tax consequences come in.
+Once the property is sold by the lender, the tax consequences come in.
 The original loan was based on the value of the property, but these values keep changing.
 If the property is sold for less than it was originally worth, and the bank is unable to recover all the money it had lent, the balance is reported to the property owner and the IRS on a Form 1099-C, Cancellation of Debt.
 This amount is considered as income and must be reported on the homeowner’s income tax form leading to capital gains and income tax applicable.

 One of the best options for obtaining a mortgage after foreclosure is with a federally insured FHA loan.
 Three years is the minimum time required between the completions of foreclosure until approval of an FHA loan, regardless of any extenuating circumstances.
 FHA borrowers still have to prove good bill-paying habits since the foreclosure for any approval as well.

-At CESI, we understand that a foreclosure can be a devastating experience.
-Apart from legal proceedings and financial difficulties, your home and living situation is impacted.
+At CESI, we understand that a foreclosure can be a difficult experience.
 If you are concerned about debt and fear that foreclosure could result, there is help available.
 Check with a Housing Counseling Agency in your area to see if they have programs and assistance that can keep you from losing your home.

 If you would like to speak to a certified credit counselor for a free financial assessment, we'd love to help.
 Taking action before an event like foreclosure might just be enough to turn things around and get you on the right track.
 Contact us today!